 You must have a motorcycle instruction permit when learning to operate a moped, motorcycle, or motor scooter on the public highways.
-Such permit will be issued to you when you have satisfactorily completed the knowledge test and all other requirements.
+Such permit will be issued to you when you have satisfactorily completed the preliminary tests and have met all other requirements.

-You cannot carry passengers or operate a motorcycle during the hours of darkness while learning to ride with a permit.
+You cannot carry passengers or operate a motorcycle during the hours of darkness while learning to ride under a permit.

-Your motorcycle permit may be renewed if you take a skill test prior to the expiration of the permit.
+Your permit may be renewed if you have taken a skill test prior to the expiration of the motorcycle instruction permit.
 If your permit expires before you take a skill test at least once, you must wait three months before applying for another motorcycle instruction permit.